ColinIanKing/linux-next/Documentation/core-api/memory-hotplug.rst

 	struct memory_notify {
 		unsigned long start_pfn;
 		unsigned long nr_pages;
-		int status_change_nid;
 	}

 - start_pfn is start_pfn of online/offline memory.
 - nr_pages is # of pages of online/offline memory.
-- status_change_nid is set node id when N_MEMORY of nodemask is (will be) set/clear.
-It means a new(memoryless) node gets new memory by online and a node loses all memory.
-If this is -1, then nodemask status is not changed.

-  If status_changed_nid* >= 0, callback should create/discard structures for the
-  node if necessary.

 The callback routine shall return one of the values NOTIFY_DONE, NOTIFY_OK, NOTIFY_BAD, NOTIFY_STOP